 Are you an entrepreneur who has a love/ hate (or, if you’re being more honest with yourself… hate/hate 😂) relationship to writing?
+Are you wondering how you will ever enjoy copywriting?
 Then this post is for you, my love!

 First I want to challenge you to try to remove the current ideas you have of writing in your head.
 The things that make you believe you hate it so much.

 Hate is a strong word, my friend.
 So let’s take a moment to consider why you’re feeling this way towards writing.
 Oftentimes, when I hear this even from my mentees or coaching clients, it’s really coming down to a mindset block.

 Take a moment to consider why you feel this way about writing.
 I encourage you to sit with this for a bit and even journal or brain dump on it for a while.

 Here are some of the mindset-based reasons I’ve found why entrepreneurs hate writing.
 Generally, they…

 Maybe one of these situations describes you, maybe one doesn’t.
 But just take the time to consider, from a mindset perspective, why you feel this way about writing before you continue reading this post.

 Because the greatest gift you can give yourself here is an open mind.
 The copywriting process (especially if you’re still feeling not too excited about it) will be much more fun if you go into it with an open mind.